“Hey guys. Welcome to Kurt’s World!”

 Within the first few minutes of gonzo-style thriller and black as all hell comedy Spree, the scene is set.
-The audience learns that twenty-four-year-old Los Angelite (well, the more affordable Alladena) Kurt Kunkle has been broadcasting his video blog “Kurt’s World” for ten years.
+The audience learns that twenty-four-year-old Los Angelite Kurt Kunkle has been broadcasting his video blog “Kurt’s World” for ten years.

 This setup is depressing as hell, and initially it’s difficult not to feel for the undeniably pathetic Kunkle.
-It’s also very, very funny.
-For example, Kurt blogs about topics from family life to historic-political commentary.
+It’s also very, very funny as Kurt blogs about topics from family life to historic-political commentary.
 In a Very Special Episode about 9/11, he concludes “No-one could ever forget an event like that.
 Real or fake.”

-But on April twelfth, 2019, Kurt finally went viral.
+But on April twelfth, 2019, Kurt finally goes viral.

 Tired of screaming into the void, the wannabe celebrity concocts a vague plan called ‘The lesson’.
 You see, as well as an aspiring Youtuber, Kurt also works as a ‘Spree’ driver (the fictional Spree is an Uber-like rideshare app), and his plan for fame involves dashcams that capture in real-time the passengers’ bloody fates.
-Will stand-up comic and bona-fide Youtube sensation herself Jessie Adams (Sashoe Zamata) survive to be the Last Girl?
+Will stand-up comic and bona-fide Youtube sensation herself Jessie Adams (Sashoe Zamata) survive?

-In conversation with Borrowing Tape.com, the director points out his conception of “the psychological similarity of the wannabe influencer (which is a cringe version of an average user) and the mass murderer.”
+In conversation with Borrowing Tape.com, Spree’s director explains his conception of “the psychological similarity of the wannabe influencer (which is a cringe version of an average user) and the mass murderer.”

-“As we wrote it I was just pulling from my knowledge of these online personalities and spaces, like you know I remembered several egregious scams where homeless people were exploited for notoriety or donations, which was the basis of “Homeless Hero,” Kotlyarento goes on.
+“As we wrote it I was just pulling from my knowledge of these online personalities and spaces, like you know I remembered several egregious scams where homeless people were exploited for notoriety or donations, which was the basis of “Homeless Hero,” Kotlyarento says.